-Each year, CMHS issues a funding opportunity announcement (FOA) prepared and submitted by PATH state contacts under the signature of the governor (or designee) of a state or territory.
-States and territories must complete the application included in the FOA to receive PATH funding.
-The FOA is available on the WebBGAS website, an online application system used for SAMHSA block grants and the PATH program.
-Applications are due 60 days from the release of the FOA and must be submitted through the WeBGAS site.
+Each year, CMHS issues a Notice of Funding Opportunity (NOFO) prepared and submitted by State PATH Contacts (SPCs) under the signature of the governor (or designee) of a state or territory.
+States and territories must complete the application included in the NOFO to receive PATH funding.
+The NOFO is available on the WebBGAS website, an online application system used for SAMHSA block grants and the PATH program.
+Applications are due 60 days from the release of the NOFO and must be submitted through the WeBGAS site.

 While the federal PATH application process for states and territories is noncompetitive, local public or nonprofit organizations may compete for grant award funding.
 Further, all PATH grant recipients, except U.S. territories, are required to contribute one dollar for every three dollars of federal money received.

 PATH grant award recipients must adhere to specific requirements in order to maintain their funding.
-Government Project Officers (GPOs) are assigned to each state and territory by SAMHSA to assist PATH state contacts in managing the PATH program.
+Government Project Officers (GPOs) are assigned to each state and territory by SAMHSA to assist SPCs in managing the PATH program.
 GPOs address issues related to the PATH legislation, the PATH application, program monitoring, and other areas as needed.

 Data Collection and PATH Data Exchange (PDX)

-PATH providers are required to submit annual PATH data reports through the PATH Data Exchange (PDX), an online data collection tool.
-Each state or territory has a designated a PATH state contact who offers training and technical assistance to providers.
-PATH state contacts help providers prepare PATH data reports and use the PDX.
-State contacts also assist providers in administering local PATH programs.
+PATH providers are required to submit annual PATH data reports through the PATH Data Exchange (PDX), an online data collection tool that aggregates PATH provider Homeless Management Information System (HMIS) data.
+Each state or territory has a designated SPC who offers training and technical assistance to providers.
+SPCs help providers prepare PATH data reports and use the PDX.
+SPCs also assist providers in administering local PATH programs.